Our mission is to help developers use open source code and stay secure.

 At Snyk, we believe that the open source world and the community around it is a force for good.
 We’ve brought together a team of security experts and talented software developers to make it easier for everyone to use open source safely.

-Over 150,000 developers already depend on our enterprise-grade solution to find and fix their vulnerable dependencies.
+Over 150,000 developers already depend on our enterprise-grade solution to find and fix their vulnerable dependencies: our users apply up to 500,000 patches each month!
 We protect more than 100,000 open source projects, and we have many large organisations on board, including Google, New Relic and ASOS.

-We receive regular contributions (and love!) from the community, we have some fantastic partners amplifying our reach, and well over 1,300 badges in GitHub championing us, including top projects like FreeCodeCamp and request.
+We receive regular contributions (and love!) from the community, we have some fantastic partners amplifying our reach, and 1,600 badges in GitHub championing us, including top projects like FreeCodeCamp and request.

 We recently raised $22m from investors such as Accel, GV and Heavybit, demonstrating that they are as excited as we are by Snyk’s progress and potential.